 Callanwolde Fine Arts Center hosts 4-6 gallery exhibitions each year, including juried exhibitions and group shows in collaboration with other regional arts organizations.

-Echoes of the Diaspora - Curated by Guylaine Conquet
+Echoes of Diaspora - Curated by Guylaine Conquet

 January 29th - February 26th